rkotze/rkotze.github.io/_posts/2018-03-20-composition-in-javascript.md

 lambo.colour = 'silver'; // will change value potentially breaking the state
 ```

 Using ES6 `Object.assign()` this copies one or more objects to a **target** object and returns the target object.
-This is what causes the mutation of properties belonging to `lamboShell` in the above example because it is the target object.
+Like in the example above it is best to start with an empty object `{}` as this will become the context (`this`) so that no _origin_ properties become mutated.
+If `lamboShell` was the first parameter in `Object.assigns` then those properties would mutate as well as on the new object.
 Lodash `_.extend()` achieves the same result if you need older browser support.

 ### Composition, piecing it together